 (BTW, this is another bonus to saving the plant tags.
 They help you learn plant names.)

-Here are examples of notes I’ve taken this year
+Here are examples of notes I’ve taken:

-Now, you’ll have everything easily organized on your phone
+Now, you’ll have everything easily organized on your phone.

 You’ll be able to quickly pull up your photos and notes when you start thinking about planting next spring.